Felipe Aguilar Guerrero Obituary

 Memorial services will be on Saturday, October 5th, 2019 at St Anthony's Catholic Church- 502 S. 9th St Artesia, NM.
 The Holy Rosary will be at 9:30 am followed by the Mass at 10am with graveside honor guard service at Twin Oaks Memorial Park.

-To send flowers to Felipe's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Felipe Aguilar Guerrero, please visit our floral store.